 - Stay the course.
 Keep drying your pooch until the dog is COMPLETELY dry.
 Sometimes the undercoat won’t let go until it is bone dry.
 However, make sure that your pet is comfortable and safe.
-Don’t overdo it either.
+Please don't overdo it either.

 - Keep your dog safe.
 Speaking of safety, take care not to blow dry your dog’s eyes and ears.
-The head area can be tackled with a dog brush.
+You can tackle the head area with a dog brush.

 - Wrap this up.
 Finish the job off with a slicker dog brush, brushing thoroughly all over to remove the last of the loose undercoat.
 And then you're done!

 While the above methods let you de-shed your dog, you can also take other actions to help manage the shedding.
 The idea is that with a few simple actions, you can reduce the amount of shedding your dog does and the amount of de-shedding you need to do.